scaleway/terraform-provider-scaleway/docs/resources/vpc_gateway_network.md

 # Resource: scaleway_vpc_gateway_network

-Creates and manages Scaleway VPC Public Gateway Network.
+Creates and manages GatewayNetworks (connections between a Public Gateway and a Private Network).

-It allows attaching Private Networks to the VPC Public Gateway and your DHCP config For more information, see [the documentation](https://www.scaleway.com/en/developers/api/public-gateway/#step-3-attach-private-networks-to-the-vpc-public-gateway).
+It allows the attachment of Private Networks to Public Gateways and DHCP configurations.
+For more information, see [the API documentation](https://www.scaleway.com/en/developers/api/public-gateway/#step-3-attach-private-networks-to-the-vpc-public-gateway).

 ## Example Usage

-### Create a gateway network with IPAM config
+### Create a GatewayNetwork with IPAM configuration

 ```terraform
 resource scaleway_vpc vpc01 {